-ALL TRUTHS DWELL IN ALL THINGS
+ALL TRUTHS WAIT IN ALL THINGS

 WALT WHITMAN crystallizes what must be our perspective.
 BUT it also says more: not merely that all things are (ultimately) connected (think of a mind-map) but that within each “node” you might identify there are countless internal levels of organization that are connected.
 Read what Emerson said about this

-WE can take these “bottom-up” perspectives but must remain mindful of the “top-down” –How events make you “feel” and how all MEANING derives from CONNECTION, no matter how circuitous …
+WE can take these “bottom-up” perspectives but must remain mindful of the “top-down” –How events make you “feel,” and how all MEANING derives from CONNECTION, no matter how circuitous …

 All truths wait in all things,